General Dentistry

 Signs a Root Canal is Needed

-In some situations a root canal can be avoided with proper care.
-However, if you don’t take proper care of your teeth, your teeth suffer trauma, or you have cracks in your teeth that allow bacteria to attack the nerve tissue of the tooth- then a root canal may be unavoidable.
-To better understand whether or not you have an infected or inflamed root, you’ll want to consider these
+In some situations, a root canal can be avoided with proper care.
+However, if you don’t take proper care of your teeth, your teeth suffer trauma, or you have cracks in your teeth that allow bacteria to attack the nerve tissue of the tooth, then a root canal may be unavoidable.
+To better understand whether or not you have an infected or inflamed root, you’ll want to consider these different signs:

 • Extreme tooth ache.